 Managing Congestive Heart Failure

 Managing congestive heart failure does require consistency.
-Below you will find some of the best practices to help keep heart health in check.
+Below are some best practices to help keep heart health in check.

-Remote patient monitoring is all about providing better care in between visits.
-Daily weigh-ins with a remote monitoring device communicates daily measurements between visits.
-They also keep the patient accountable as they know their physician is receiving a steady stream of data for analysis.
+Remote patient monitoring is meant to aid in providing better care between visits.
+Daily weigh-ins with a remote monitoring device track daily measurements between visits.
+They also keep the patient accountable as they know their physician is receiving a steady stream of data and analyzing it.

-Clinicians can monitor how their patients are doing and detect concerns early.
+Clinicians can monitor their patients’ progress and detect concerns early.
 For instance, doctors are alerted if too much weight is gained in a single day.
-Quick access to this data enables the physician to promptly take actions such as adjusting medications or treatment plans.
+Quick access to this data enables the physician to promptly take action, such as adjusting medications or treatment plans.

 Excess sodium in the diet can cause fluid retention.
 Therefore, patients are encourages to avoid high-sodium foods and adopt a more whole-food diet.
 Processed foods are typically very high in sodium, so more fruits, vegetables, and whole grains are recommended.